King (SNK)

-Creation
+Conception and design

 King was modelled after Grace Jones.

 Since the fighting game Art of Fighting primarily relied on men, the SNK staff had problems deciding on a female fighter.
 This eventually resulted in the creation of King created to be strong as modeled after the actress Grace Jones, famous for the character May Day in the James Bond film A View to a Kill (1985).
 However, the final design was almost like a man.
 For her return in Art of Fighting 2, King's design was meant to be feminine featuring skimpy clothing that exposes her and wearing a sleeveless jacket.
 However, it was scrapped in favor of the final product.

 Debuting in Art of Fighting as the only playable female character, King has since become a mainstay of The King of Fighters series, first appearing on the Women Fighters team in The King of Fighters '94, originally labeled as the England Team.
 King is French, though, and fights with a form of Muay Thai kickboxing, along with powerful special moves such as her projectile move Venom Strike (ヴェノムストライク).
 Despite being the first female fighter in Art of Fighting, her initial appearance was designed so that her gender was not clear.
 This includes her clothes, which are manly, while the earrings were made feminine.
 King was voiced by Harumi Ikoma.
+She stands tall and has measurements of 86-57-86 cm (34-22-34 in).

 Starting with The King of Fighters '94, the English Team was composed of King from Art of Fighting, along with Billy Kane and Big Bear from the first and second Fatal Fury games.
 Designers had several problems with Big Bear concerning capacity and the Art of Fighting staff insisted on adding Yuri Sakazaki to KOF.
 Yuri replaced Billy Kane, and later Mai Shiranui took Big Bear's place to form the England Team (later known as Women Fighters in the following games).
 Battle designer Toyohisa Tanabe was the one who came with the idea of King's team after learning of Art of Fighting 2s development as he was surprised that fellow character Yuri became a fighter in the sequel.
 Though the teams were originally named after countries, planners noted some characters did not fit the team with King being French despite belonging to the England Team.
 The Special Move "Surprise Rose" (サプライズローズ) was initially scheduled to be scrapped when KOF started as the development staff was worried about coming up with a move that was something different.
 However, King's designer "whipped" it, which was well received and stayed in the series.